sinatra/sinatra/README.md

 ### Triggering Another Route

-Sometimes `pass` is not what you want, instead you would like to get the result of calling another route.
+Sometimes `pass` is not what you want, instead, you would like to get the result of calling another route.
 Simply use `call` to achieve this:

 ```ruby